All About Wine with Lucy Huffman of UVA Wines

 Wine is as integral to French culture as is community to life in Brooklyn.
 Thus, in the spirit (or ‘spirits’!) for neighborhood amour, we present Lucy Huffman, General Manager and Buyer of UVA Wines.

-Hailing from Washington State, Lucy brings an experienced, fun, and friendly teaching style to LFBK or our collaborative Winter Wine Workshop.
+Hailing from Washington State, Lucy brings an experienced, fun, and friendly teaching style to LFBK for our collaborative Winter Wine Workshop.
 (Snag your ticket before last call!)

 Read on to “sample” a “taste” of what makes UVA so special, Lucy so awesome, and the Winter Wine Workshop unmissable!

-LFBK: Hey Lucy!
+LFBklyn: Hey there Lucy!
 Thanks for talking with us (BTW if it was only just past noon we would be talking AND sipping!)

 Lucy: Yes.
 11-ish years, with a year break living in Italy and Germany.

 LFBklyn: Groovy!
 We both also live and work in Greenpoint/Williamsburg Brooklyn.
 What is your fave part of that?